Last Updated: Jan 23, 2018

 We will divide this introduction of how to gain muscle mass in two halves, weight training and nutrition.
 To build muscle you must have both, proper weight training and a solid nutrition plan too.
 You can't expect to see any decent results by just doing weight training for instance, and forgetting about your diet.
 You need both pieces of the puzzle.

-The following four pieces of advice are a good starting place to learn how to perform proper workouts:
+The following four pieces of advice are a good starting place to learn how to perform proper workouts that will stimulate muscle gains:

-Compound exercises are the best to gain muscle mass as they place your body under the most stress and allow you to use the heaviest weights.
-The more stress your body is put under, the more muscle you will be able to build.
+These exercises are best to gain muscle mass as they place your body under the most stress, stimulate the most growth hormones, and allow you to use the heaviest weights.
+The more stress your body is put under, the stronger you'll become and the bigger your muscle gains will be.

 Your body will only pack on new muscle mass if you put it under more and more stress over a period of time.
 If you used the same amount of weight and did the same number of reps every week, then your body would adjust to this and your muscles would stay the same size.

 One of the biggest mistakes made in the gym is overtraining your muscles.
-Most people believe that the saying "more is better" when it comes to weight lifting, but that is far from the truth.
+Some people believe "more is better" when it comes to weight lifting, and that spending all day every day in the gym is going to guarantee amazing results, but that is far from the truth.

 Your muscles actually grow when you're eating and resting, not when you're in the gym.
-You need to give your body enough time to rest so that they can become larger and stronger.
-Going to the gym everyday for example, is perhaps the worst thing you can possibly do to gain muscle mass.
+You need to give your body enough time to rest so that they can recover and become larger and stronger.
+To build your dream physique you only really need to really train 2-3 times a week if you design your program well - going everyday is a waste of time for building muscle and strength.

 The difference between those who build a little bit of muscle and those who pack on huge amounts is how hard they train.
 To gain substantial muscle mass you absolutely must train to your limit, and push yourself that little bit further.

-Training to what is called 'muscular failure' is also highly recommended.
+Training to what is called 'muscular failure' is not required, but recommended to really push your body and stimulate the maximum growth (or at least get close).
 This means that when you're doing a particular exercise, you keep performing reps until you simply cannot move the weight another inch with proper form.

-See the Muscle Building Workouts Guide section of the site for more information on all aspects of intelligent weight training for muscle gain.
+See the Muscle Building Workouts section of the site for tons more specific information on all aspects of intelligent weight training for muscle gain.

 Now let's take a brief look at what you need to focus on with your nutrition plan to gain muscle mass: